 Looking for a camera for your travels?
 I am reviewing the Nikon D5600’s suitability as a travel camera.

-The D5600 comes with everything you can expect from a lower mid-tier DSLR camera.
-I’m not going to go into too much detail on the higher end features with this camera as this is a travel review and I’m going to focus on features important to travellers.
+The upgrade, the D5600, comes with everything you can expect from a lower mid-tier DSLR camera.
+I’m not going to go into too much detail on the higher-end features of this camera as this is a travel review and I’m going to focus on features important to travellers.

 An important feature for many travellers seems to be connectivity, the ability to take pictures and instantly have them on your phone.